-The Post 9/11 GI Bill and funds from LC (based on our participation in the Yellow Ribbon Program) pay tuition and fees for eligible LC degree candidates and provide a housing allowance and money for books and supplies.
+The Post 9/11 GI Bill and funds from University of Lynchburg (based on our participation in the Yellow Ribbon Program) pay tuition and fees for eligible University degree candidates and provide a housing allowance and money for books and supplies.

 Who Is Eligible for GI Benefits?